couchbase/rhmap/store/README.md

 temporary.
 Long term persistence concerns like versioning, atomic writes, crash recovery, etc, are not part of these implementations.

+## RHStore

-## RHStore - a persisted hashmap that uses the robinhood algorithm
+RHStore is a persisted hashmap that uses the robinhood algorithm.

 Unlike an rhmap.RHMap, the key/val bytes placed into an RHStore are owned or managed by the RHStore.

-## Heap - a min-heap that can spill out to files
+## Heap

-This can be useful for sorting and "OFFSET/LIMIT" processing.
+Heap is a min-heap that can spill out to files, which works in conjunction with golang's container/heap package.
+It can be useful for sorting and "OFFSET/LIMIT" processing.

-## Chunks - tracks sequence of persisted chunk files
+## Chunks

-Each chunk file is the same physical size (e.g., 4MB).
+Chunks represents an "append-only" sequence of persisted chunk files, where each chunk file has the same physical size (e.g., 4MB).